-- Consistent whole school implementation of the school's behaviour policy. - SEND registration of those children whose behaviour difficulties are persistent and constitute a barrier to their learning. - Behaviour Plan regularly discussed with child and monitored with parents. - Behavioural Reward charts - Referral to Access and Response Team
+- Consistent whole school implementation of the school's behaviour policy. - SEND registration of those children whose behaviour difficulties are persistent and constitute a barrier to their learning. - Behaviour Plan regularly discussed with child and monitored with parents. - Behavioural Reward charts

-- Referral to Family Intervention Support Service - Referral to Child and Adolescent Mental Health Service - Assessment by Educational Psychologist - Communication with GP's / Paediatrician's where appropriate - Assessment and support from the Behavioural Support Team - Introduction of playpod at playtimes. - OPAL project for developing playtime outside - Professional Development for all staff Attention Deficit Hyperactivity Disorder, Autistic Spectrum Disorder. - Adult facilitates 'Movement Breaks' - Behaviour specialist from the South Gloucestershire Inclusion Support Service - Opportunities to use the Thrive Room - Social Skills programmes/support including strategies to enhance self-esteem: - Time To Talk - In school Pastoral Support (KS1 and KS2) - 1:1 Counselling - Lunch Time Club - Intervention from the Inclusion Support Service who are available to support children with friendship issues, improving self-esteem and developing children's confidence.
+- Referral to Access and Response Team - Early Help Assessment Plans (EHAP's) to support staff to collaborate with children, families and external agencies - Referral to Family Intervention Support Service - Referral to Child and Adolescent Mental Health Service - Assessment by Educational Psychologist - Communication with GP's / Paediatrician's where appropriate - Assessment and support from the Behavioural Support Team - Introduction of playpod at playtimes. - OPAL project for developing playtime outside - Professional Development for all staff Attention Deficit Hyperactivity Disorder, Autistic Spectrum Disorder. - Adult facilitates 'Movement Breaks' - Behaviour specialist from the South Gloucestershire Inclusion Support Service and Behaviour Support Service - Opportunities to use the Thrive Room - Social Skills programmes/support including strategies to enhance self-esteem: - Time To Talk - In school Pastoral Support (KS1 and KS2) - 1:1 Counselling - Lunch Time Club in The Hive - Intervention from the Inclusion Support Service who are available to support children with friendship issues, improving self-esteem and developing children's confidence.
 An experienced Higher Level Teaching Assistant is now able to deliver these sessions. - JIGSAW PSHE Programme taught. - Thrive programme to support at whole classes and identified small groups / 1:1 sessions - Referral to Child and Adolescent Mental Health Service (CAMHS) - Referral to the Family Intervention Support Service - Celebration Assembly in and out of school achievements.